luiscielak/new-aesthetic/new-aesthetic.md

 -->

+# The New Aesthetic

+> It's 2011, and I have no idea what anything is or does anymore.
+>> Taylor, in Bridle 2011 [3]

 <!-- Description
 ===================================================================== -->

 ## Description
 - - -

-The New Aesthetic is a termed coined by James Bridle to describe the blending of the virtual and physical worlds.
-The New Aesthetic is about the orchestration of pixels and bricks in the same plane.
+The New Aesthetic is a term coined by James Bridle to describe the blending of the virtual and physical worlds.
+The New Aesthetic is about the orchestration of pixels and bricks in the same stage.
 The New Aesthetic is a term used to refer to the increasing appearance of the visual language of digital technology and the Internet in the physical world.
 In Bridle's own words "The New Aesthetic makes sense of its objects, forms and artifacts.
 It is an attempt to expand our perspective on what the New Aesthetic might mean, and also consider how media art can re-imagine itself by asking some difficult new questions."
 [3]

 The life that we used to know once upon a time has dramatically changed.
 We are beyond the tipping point where technology has influenced every industry and fundamentally changed them at their core.
 Let us not forget that technology is just a tool.
 It is the process, the systems and actors around it that must adapt to coexist with technology-driven frameworks.